storesafe/cordova-sqlite-storage/README.md

 ### Pre-populated database

-For Android & iOS (*only*): put the database file in the `www` directory and open the database like:
+For Android, iOS, and Amazon Fire-OS (*only*): put the database file in the `www` directory and open the database like:

 ```js
 var db = window.sqlitePlugin.openDatabase({name: "my.db", createFromLocation: 1});